Skip to main content

 [(chema/SCNSa) + (chemb/SCNSb) + ...] = cumulative noncancer risk ratio

-Non-cancer risk ratios for non-carcinogenic COCs which do not exhibit the same toxic endpoint may be excluded from the calculation of the cumulative non-cancer risk ratio described above if a written justification for such exclusion is submitted.
+Segregation of hazard indices.
+Hazard quotients for non-carcinogenic COCs which do not exhibit the same toxic endpoint may be segregated by critical effect and mechanism of action, in accordance with U.S. EPA's "Risk Assessment Guidance for Superfund, Volume I: Human Health Evaluation Manual (Part A)" following a procedure, analogous to section 8.2.2 of the document, rather than being aggregated into one cumulative non-cancer risk ratio.
+A written justification for this approach should be submitted and approved by Ohio EPA prior to attempting to segregate hazard indices.
 The consideration of all major toxic endpoints and mechanisms of action shall include, at a minimum, those identified with the critical effect upon which the reference dose or reference concentration for each non-carcinogenic COC is based.
 The source for each reference dose and reference concentration for each non-carcinogenic chemical for which generic direct-contact soil standards are derived, are cited in Ohio EPA's "Support Document for the Development of Generic Numerical Standards and Risk Assessment Procedures."
 It may be necessary to calculate more than one cumulative non-cancer risk ratio for a property that results from the segregation of non-carcinogenic COCs based on toxic endpoints or mechanisms of action.

-(3) For situations where a COC poses both carcinogenic and non-carcinogenic risks and a value for the COC is listed in both the "Standard for a Single Chemical Carcinogens" column and the "Standard for a Single Chemical Non-Carcinogens" column in the tables in appendix A to this rule, or an applicable single chemical carcinogen and non-carcinogen standard is determined in accordance with rule 3745-300-09 of the Administrative Code, the COC shall be included in the multiple carcinogenic chemical adjustment calculation under paragraph (F)(1) of this rule and the adjustment calculation for multiple non-carcinogenic chemicals under paragraph (F)(2) of this rule.
-The applicable standard for the COC is the lowest of the values determined using the equations in this paragraph or, if appropriate, the soil saturation concentration.
+(3) For situations where a COC poses both carcinogenic and non-carcinogenic risks and a value for the COC is listed in both the "Standard for a Single Chemical Carcinogens" column and the "Standard for a Single Chemical Non-Carcinogens" column in the tables in appendix A to this rule, or an applicable single chemical carcinogen and non-carcinogen standard is determined in accordance with rule 3745-300-09 of the Administrative Code, the COC shall be included in the multiple carcinogenic chemical adjustment calculation under paragraph (E)(1) of this rule and the adjustment calculation for multiple non-carcinogenic chemicals under paragraph (E)(2) of this rule.
+The single-chemical applicable standard for the COC is the lowest of the values determined using the equations in this paragraph or, if appropriate, the soil saturation concentration.

 (F) Generic numerical standards for surface water.